 Make sure you think about safety first and rockets second.

 - Check your ego at the door.
 You and me, we are human beings prone to errors and our own stupidity.
 Don’t underestimate the danger

-- Make sure you wear protective glasses, good waterproof and slip-resistant footwear (such as these pull on work boots for example)
+- Make sure you wear protective glasses, good waterproof and slip-resistant footwear

 - Make sure that your launch site is suitable for launching model rockets.
 Assess your surroundings.
 Make sure that everything is safe.
 I always make sure that I am outdoors and use clear launching site big enough for my rocket launching needs

 - Use quality materials – I prefer lightweight and non-metal parts for the main parts of my rockets

 - Engines – use only certified and commercially made motors.
 Don’t play engineer and don’t tamper with the engine you bought